Custom Mac widgets for the sources you keep checking

 Use native widgets when the widget already exists

-If you want a calendar widget, a weather widget, a reminders widget, or a widget from an app that already supports macOS, Apple’s native widgets are usually the right starting point.
+Want a calendar widget, a weather widget, or a reminders widget?
+If the app already supports macOS widgets, Apple’s native widgets are the right starting point.

 MacBook widgets are still Mac widgets